IHEfty/1000-Codes-in-Tender/examples/http/README.md

 # HTTP Request Example in Tender

-This project demonstrates how to make a basic HTTP GET request using the **http** module in the **Tender** programming language.
+This project demonstrates how to make a basic HTTP GET request using the **http** module in the [**Tender**](https://github.com/2dprototype/tender).
 The script fetches the content from a specified URL and prints the response.

 ## Preview